Welcome to today's edition of the Rush 24-7 podcast.

 How are you?

-Welcome back, El Rushball, half my brand tied behind my back, just to make it fair.
+Half my brand tied behind my back just to make it fair.

-Uh students, you know, going home and then coming back for the cock eye and I'm going to be in Iowa when you're there campaigning.
+They're not going to be in Iowa when you're there campaigning.

 Families travel all over the place.

-Members of Congress will hold a conference call today to discuss a New York Times article published today detailing Senator Barack Obama's present votes while in the Illinois State Senate.
+And as part of that, members of Congress will hold a conference call today to discuss a New York Times article published today detailing Senator Barack Obama's present votes while in the Illinois State Senate.

-Now, why would members of Congress hold a conference call to discuss a New York Times story detailing Barack Obama's present votes while in the Illinois State Senate, meaning he was he was he just voted president, didn't vote yes or no, just or yay or nay says present, didn't want to take a position.
+Now, why would members of Congress hold a conference call to discuss a New York Times story detailing Barack Obama's present votes while in the Illinois State Senate?

 Now, what could possibly be behind this?

-At first glance, you might say, Oh my gosh, the members of Congress are trying to figure out how to protect Obama.
+At first glance, you might say, oh my gosh, the members of Congress are trying to figure out how to protect Obama.

 Team Clinton trying to take one more jab here before things get locked in.